 Effects of Not Being the Favorite Child

-Unfortunately, there can be negative consequences for families where one child is favored over the others.
-In some cases, research indicates that even thinking that there is a favorite child can result in these impacts 3.
-Due to the power of this perception, these additional challenges are worth exploring.
+Unfortunately, there can be negative consequences for families where one child is favored over the others.3 Due to the power of this perception, these additional challenges are worth exploring.

 Negative impacts of believing you are not the favorite child may include:

-- Emotional neglect: Children or adults may believe that their parents don’t love them as much as their favored sibling 3
+- Emotional neglect: Children may assume their parents do not love them as much as their favored sibling, which may be perceived as emotional neglect.3

-- Less sibling intimacy: Favoritism can (but doesn’t have to) cause a divide in sibling relationships 5.
+- Less sibling intimacy: Favoritism can cause a divide in sibling relationships.5

-- Worse relationship with siblings: Favoritism isn’t a guarantee that you will have a worse relationship with your siblings, but it is possible that resentment over unequal treatment will affect the relationships.
-In fact, these resentments have been found to affect sibling relationships even into adult life 4.
+- Worse relationship with siblings: Favoritism does not guarantee that you will have a poor relationship with your siblings.
+However, resentment over unequal treatment may affect your relationship into adulthood.4

 How to Avoid Playing Favorites as a Parent

 There are a lot of things parents can do to protect their children from being damaged by favoritism.
-As was mentioned earlier, sometimes children perceive favoritism differently than their parents 3.
+Sometimes children perceive parental favorites differently than their parents.3 Because of this, it is important to monitor your habits to avoid inadvertently choosing a favorite child.

 Below is a list of ways to help you avoid playing favorites in your family: